 Seaweed is thought to be one of the best sources of Calcium.
 It is said that a serving of seaweed contains more Calcium than a cup of fresh milk.
 Also, seaweeds contain potassium, magnesium, zinc, and iron as minerals.

 Fucoxanthin supplements usually come as an ingredient in combination with other compounds.
-These supplement products usually contain:
+These supplement products typically contain:

 In addition to these ingredients, these products also claim to be free of: